lucisaldanha/Startup_landing_page_simple/README.md

 - Add responsive design to all components to work on mobile devices using Bootstrap.
 Page should be responsive and change when in smaller devices, maybe adding a media style, to change cover dimensions and also nav bar.
 - Use dropdwons menu on Nav bar in smaller screens, and maybe on Responsive behaviors.
 - Check out Navbar Components on Bootstrap on Nav bar brand section.
-- Add a Logo to nav bar.
+- Add a Logo to nav bar, fix Background styling.
+- Change Nav items, for home, about, services, contact us.

 To be defined later.